buggyrace/buggy-race-about/docs/shutdown/placeholder.md

 in its place.

 The static site is intended solely to return meaningful content to a human who follows the link.
-This may be helpful both to students, and staff who are unfamiliar with the project.
+This may be helpful to students and also to staff who are unfamiliar with the project.

 This presupposes that you can either remap the DNS settings for your race server